-GPA Applicants should have maintained a GPA of 3.5 on a 4.0

-scale in all graduate work.
+GPA Applicants should have maintained a GPA of 3.5 on a 4.0 scale in all graduate work.
 Master's degree Applicants should have a Master's degree in a field related to their intended area of emphasis.
 Recommendations Applicants must submit at least three letters of recommendation that discuss the student's potential for success in graduate school.
 Statement of Purpose Applicants must submit a written statement of approximately 250 words that identifies a proposed area of study, reasons for undertaking graduate study in this area, relevant work experience, and future career plans.

-Writing Sample Applicants must a writing sample:

-For students in Creative Writing, a short fiction or creative nonfiction manuscript (about 25 pages), ten poems, or an appropriate excerpt of a longer genre; for students in all other areas, a 10- to 20-page document written in a graduate course in an appropriate area of study.
+Writing Sample Applicants must a writing sample: For students in Creative Writing, a short fiction or creative nonfiction manuscript (about 25 pages), ten poems, or an appropriate excerpt of a longer genre; for students in all other areas, a 10- to 20-page document written in a graduate course in an appropriate area of study.
 The GRE is not required, but students who have taken the test are encouraged to submit their scores as part of their application.

-English Language Proficiency (non-native speakers)

-Applicants who are not native speakers of English must submit current scores from one of the following:
+English Language Proficiency (non-nativespeakers) Applicants who are not native speakers of English must submit current scores from one of the following: (non-nativespeakers) TOEFL iBT minimum score of 100 TOEFL (paper based) minimum score of 600 and TWE IELTS minimum score of 7.0 Please see the English Department website for current score requirements.

-- TOEFL iBT

-- TOEFL and TWE

-- IELTS

-Please see the English Department website for current score requirements.